nilmar-p/customer-registration-app/README.md

 - ⚙️ Java must be installed and available in your system PATH

 ## How to run the app
-1. Download the `.jar` file from the releases section.
+1. Download the `.jar` file from the [releases section](https://github.com/nilmar-p/customer-registration-app/releases)
 2. Run the application using the following command:

 ```bash